JanneMattila/www/docs/_posts/2023/10/2023-10-30-automating-maintenance-tasks.markdown

 Above is important because it enables you to do much faster local development when you do that _plain vanilla Azure PowerShell_ automation directly without any dependency to the Azure Functions Runtime.
-For that I recommend reading my
+To improve your scripting, I recommend reading my
 [VS Code and faster script development]({% post_url 2023/08/2023-08-28-vs-code-and-faster-script-development %})
 blog post.

+_Plain vanilla Azure PowerShell_ can be easily tested using [pester](https://pester.dev/) test framework.
-You can also use [pester](https://pester.dev/) and other scripting tools to test your _plain vanilla Azure PowerShell_ code more easier.
+Similarly, you can use any other scripting tools to test and validate your code.
+Additionally, **you have now portability of that code**.
+It can be executed manually in your local machine or in any other place and not just in Azure Functions.

+---

 To get quickly started, here are commands for generating the basic project structure: